Farmgate Foot Over Bridge

 The Farmgate Foot Overbridge is a pedestrian overpass located in Farmgate, Dhaka, the capital of Bangladesh.
 It was constructed to facilitate pedestrian movement across one of the busiest intersections in the city, the Farmgate roundabout.
-Every day, a large number of pedestrians use this bridge.
+Every day, many pedestrians use this bridge.

 History

 The construction of the foot overbridge began in May 2022.
 It was built at a cost of approximately 200 million BDT, funded by the Bangladesh Bridge Authority.
 The bridge was inaugurated on October 15, 2023, by the Minister of Home Affairs, Asaduzzaman Khan.
-Also present at the event were the Mayor of Dhaka North City Corporation, Atiqul Islam, and Chief Executive Officer Selim Reza.
+Also present at the event were the Mayor of Dhaka North City Corporation, Atiqul Islam, and chief executive officer Selim Reza.

 Design

 The foot overbridge was designed to resemble the Jatiya Sangsad Bhaban (National Parliament House).
 Farmgate marks the beginning of the master plan of Sher-e-Bangla Nagar, designed by architect Louis Kahn.
 Inspired by his architectural style, the design of the foot overbridge reflects elements of his work.